Exporting MLS data for Titan Analytics or completing the comps grid

-This document provides general instructions to create an export file from your MLS for use in Titan Analytics.
+General instructions for creating an export file from your MLS to use in a la mode products

-The first step in using Titan Analytics to generate the 1004MC and analytics addendum is to export market data from your MLS in the form of a CSV file.
+The first step to using data from your MLS in Titan Analytics or in your appraisal forms is to export market data from your MLS in the form of a CSV file.

 Even though there are over 600 MLS boards in the United States, we’ve found most of them use one of a handful of MLS software vendors.
 If you’re not sure what vendor your MLS uses, check your MLS login screen, the footer, or even the browser URL for something resembling one of the names below.
 Once you’ve identified the software your MLS uses, click the link below that corresponds to it for instructions on setting up an export template and creating a CSV from your MLS search results.